HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 ## Summary

-This informational RFC describes problems with the roadmaps and planning RFC where it concerns software development.
-It then proposes alternative approaches.
-This is the author's own point of view.
+This informational RFC describes issues from the author's point of view with the Roadmaps and Planning RFC when it comes to software development in the the DCP.
+It then proposes alternative approaches to the problems that this RFC is looking to tackle.

 Please note: the list of reviewers chosen is somewhat arbitrary based on my memory of who concerns themselves with this stuff.
 And Github limits the number to 15.
 Apologies if I left you out - guaranteed I'd like you to read this even/esepcially